 Choice of game style could mean that fewer points are available.
 For example, a text adventure game could do well in Theme and Story, but would score poorly in Art and Assets.
+In a similar fashion, a Unity game with default assets could score well in Game Design but would also suffer in Art and Assets.

 Extra Credit achievements are scored in a different manner than the standard achievements.
-The first one you get is worth 4 points, the second 3, then 2, then 1, and 1.
+The first one you get is worth the most points and subsequent achievements are worth diminishing point values.
 Feel free to get them all if you have the time but don't worry too much if you can't, there are far more points to get in the Standard Achievements.